shahrishabh7/shahrishabh7.github.io/_pages/about.md

 I’m a software engineer and entrepreneur with bias for action.

-Since April, I've been building [HostAI](https://host-ai-landing.vercel.app/), a toolkit built to help Airbnb hosts bootstrap their launch with generative AI.
+Since April, I've been building [HostAI](https://host-ai-landing.vercel.app/), a suite of tools that help Airbnb hosts launch and scale with generative AI.
 We have 50+ active host users and are looking to add more features in the next couple weeks.

 I most recently worked at Roku to empower 1,000+ third-party developers in seamlessly building Roku channels by providing high-quality [developer tooling](https://devtools.web.roku.com/#unit-test-framework-tool).
 I’ve also contributed as a full-stack engineer at HubSpot and Texas Instruments in the past 3 years.